THE TRANSITION FROM ONE LEVEL OF CARE TO THE NEXT

 The design of this treatment level includes consultation (psychopharmacological, psychiatric and medical), medication management and 24-hour crisis services.
 These services link with the other treatment levels in continuum of care, thereby providing support services, such as vocational training, child care and transportation.

-Here, counselling and education on mental health and substance abuse problems is provided.
+Here, counseling and education on mental health and substance abuse problems is provided.
 Patients get referrals to receive medical and psychiatric services upon recommendation by addiction specialists.
 It is noteworthy that unstable psychological and medical conditions cannot be treated by intensive outpatient treatment programs.

-The difference between this level of care from Level 2.1 care is that it provides direct access to psychiatric and medical professionals, alongside laboratory services.
-Thus, it provides services to cater to multidimensional instability for people with addiction.
+The difference between this level of care from Level 2.1 care is that partial hospitalization programs provide direct access to psychiatric and medical professionals, alongside laboratory services.
+Thus, it provides treatment services to cater to multidimensional instability for individuals battling addiction.

 Here, residential treatment for substance abuse is provided especially for patients deemed to have functional deficits, or need stable living spaces to facilitate their recovery process.

-Clinically managed low-intensity residential services provide round the clock living support, and structures with a focus on inculcating recovery skills, relapse prevention, and improvement to normal emotional functioning.
+Clinically managed low-intensity residential treatment services provide round the clock living support, and structures with a focus on inculcating essential recovery skills, relapse prevention strategies, and improvement to normal emotional functioning.

-At this level of care, professionals provide help to facilitate relearning of essential life skills for individual and professional post-treatment growth.
+At this level of care, addiction treatment professionals provide help to facilitate relearning of essential life skills for individual and professional post-treatment growth.
+Ultimately, this residential program level helps patients begin to prepare for a positive, meaningful, and independent life in recovery after rehab.

 Also known as long-term or extended care, this level provides a structured environment and medium-intensity clinical services.
 It’s designed to accommodate patients with severe substance abuse symptoms of temporary or permanent cognitive deficiency.